isis52300/CS-100-Assignment/README.md

 **Token**

 This is the abstract parent class that contains the Token children/subclasses for different types of tokens.
-It uses a virtual void check() function to check if the surrounding commands (left and right) are valid and determines if the input can be executed or not.
+It uses a virtual void execute() function to check if the surrounding commands (left and right) are valid and determines if the input can be executed or not.

 * **OrToken**

   Child class for the or (||) token.

-  check() looks at both left and right of ||.
+  void execute() looks at both left and right of ||.
 Three possibilities:

   Left is valid, ignore right, do left

   Left is invalid, right valid, do right

   Left is invalid, right is invalid, error

+  bool isValid() returns true if valid

 * **AndToken**

   Child class for the and (&&) token.

-  check() looks at both left and right of &&.
+  void execute() looks at both left and right of &&.

   Both left and right have to be valid, otherwise error

+  bool isValid() returns true if valid

+* **LsToken**

+  Child class for the ls command token.

+  void execute()

+  bool isValid() returns true if valid

+* **MkdirToken**

+  Child class for the mkdir command token.

+  void execute()

+  bool isValid() returns true if valid

-* **SemicolonToken**
+* **EchoToken**

-  Child class for the semicolon (;) token.
+  Child class for the echo command token.

-  check() moves to the next command after ;
+  void execute() outputs the argument

+  bool isValid() returns true if valid

-* **CommentToken**
+* **ExitToken**

-  Child class for the comment (#) token.
+  Child class for the exit command token.

-  check() ignores everything to the right of the #
+  void execute() exits from the shell.

+  bool isValid() returns true if valid

 **Executor**